Skip to main content

 • 1 account manager (client communication, onboarding, retention)

 For years, agencies sold labor.
 “We have a team of talented writers and designers creating custom content for your brand.”
-It’s the agency pitch.
-It’s how you justify your rates.
-It’s what you put on your website.
+It was the agency pitch.
+It was how you justified your rates.

 Making the transition.

-If you’re running a manual agency and want to scale without hiring, the transition happens in phases:
+If you’re running a manual agency and want to shift to a production-layer model, the transition happens in phases:

 Phase 1: Pilot (Week 1-2).

 Pick 3-5 clients.
 Set up their brands in Apaya.
-Let the AI learn their websites and brand voice.
-Generate the first batch of content.
-Compare it side-by-side with what your team has been creating manually.
+Let the AI learn from their websites, or upload your existing brand discovery work.
+Generate the first batch of drafts.
+Have your strategists and creative director review them side-by-side with what your team has been creating manually.

 You’ll find the AI output is 80-90% there on the first pass.
 Some clients will be spot-on immediately.
-Others will need voice refinement.
-This is normal: your human team also took time to learn each client’s voice.
+Others will need voice refinement from your team.
+This is normal: your human team also took time to dial in each client’s voice.

 Phase 2: Parallel production (Week 2-4).

 Run both systems simultaneously.
 Your team creates content the old way.
-The AI creates its version.
+The AI creates first drafts your team reviews.
 Compare quality, consistency, and time invested.
-Use this period to calibrate the AI’s output and build confidence in the review workflow.
+Use this period to calibrate AI output and build confidence in the review workflow.

 Phase 3: Switchover (Week 4-6).